Trade directory · Danbury metro · Connecticut

 Insurance Minimums

-General liability insurance $300,000 minimum recommended.
-Professional liability coverage required.
-Workers compensation mandatory for employees.
-Vehicle insurance for service vehicles.
+General liability minimum $300,000 recommended.
+Professional liability coverage required for commercial work.
+Workers compensation mandatory if employees.
+Vehicle insurance with commercial use coverage.

 § C · Path to license